YellowJacketLinux/yjl-sysusers/YJL-Notes.md

 reasonable thing to do.

-YJL Specific users and groups
+YJL Specific Users and Groups
 -----------------------------
 YJL itself will have users and groups that are not necessarily ‘generic’ across GNU/Linux distributions.